Topological generation of special linear groups: Introduction and statement of results

 \section{Introduction and statement of results}

-Let $C_1,...,C_e$ be conjugacy classes of a group $G$, and $\Omega:= C_1\times ...\times C_e$.
-A familiar problem is to specify conditions for tuples $\omega\in\Omega$ to generate $G$, or to generate a subgroup of $G$ with special properties.
-For instance, let $C_1,...,C_e$ be conjugacy classes of $G=SL_n(\mathbb{C})$.
-The Deligne-Simpson problem asks to provide necessary and sufficient conditions for the existence of a tuple $(x_1,..,x_e)\in\Omega$ such that $\langle x_1,...,x_e\rangle$ acts irreducibly on the natural module, and $x_1...x_e=1$.
-A solution to this question yields information concerning monodromy groups of regular systems of differential equations on $\mathbb{C}P^1$ (see \cite{kostov5} for further details).
-Posed by Deligne, this problem has been studied in numerous settings and generalizations \cite{boev} \cite{katz} \cite{kostov1} \cite{kostov2} \cite{kostov3} \cite{kostov4} \cite{kostov} \cite{kostov5} \cite{simp}.
+Let $C_1,\ldots, C_e$ be conjugacy classes of a group $G$, and $\Omega:= C_1\times\ldots \times C_e$.
+The problem of specifying conditions for tuples $\omega\in\Omega$ which generate $G$, or which generate a subgroup of $G$ with special properties, arises in many different contexts.
+For instance, if $C_1,\ldots ,C_e$ are conjugacy classes of $G=SL_n(\mathbb{C})$, the Deligne-Simpson problem asks for necessary and sufficient conditions for the existence of a tuple $(x_1,\ldots,x_e)\in\Omega$ such that $x_1\cdots x_e=1$ and $\langle x_1,\ldots,x_e\rangle$ acts irreducibly on the natural module.
+A solution to this question yields information concerning monodromy groups of regular systems of differential equations on $\mathbb{C}P^1$ (see \cite{kostov5} for further details), and has been studied in numerous settings and generalizations \cite{boevey} \cite{katz} \cite{kostov1} \cite{kostov2} \cite{kostov3} \cite{kostov4} \cite{simpson}.
+In \cite{boevey2} and \cite{shaw} necessary and sufficient conditions are given for the existence of such a tuple, although work on the many generalizations remains.

+In a different direction, any finitely generated group which is generated by conjugates of a single element arises as a quotient of a knot group (see \cite{johnson} for additional details), and such groups have been studied in a variety of contexts \cite{chiodo} \cite{kim} \cite{eisenmann} \cite{osin} \cite{thom}.
+In the special case where $G$ is a finite simple or almost simple group, the number of conjugates of a fixed element required to generate $G$ is examined in \cite{guralnick5} and \cite{hall}.